wp-plugins/rating-widget/readme.txt

 = 1.0.7 =
 * New: ReadOnly functionality was added - now you can set your star ratings to also be readonly (e.g. the front page posts).
 * New: You can now specify any UTF-8 letters in the advanced text settings.
-E.g. you can use Swedish words with letters like Å, Ä, Ö.
+E.g. you can use Swedish words with letters like ֳ…, ֳ„, ֳ–.
 * Fix: CSS stylesheet improvements.

 = 1.0.6 =